 At the most difficult time it is more important than ever to be in the right relative place with your mother.
 She in her place as your mother and you in your place as her daughter.

-This is difficult if you have become recruited or seduced into being in the ‘wrong place’ earlier in life.
-For example you may have taken a ‘higher’ place by trying to help, rescue or heal her.
-Or you may have taken a lower place by becoming ‘the victim’ and feeling always small and overwhelmed.
+This is difficult if you have become recruited or seduced into being in the ‘wrong place’ and relative size earlier in life.
+For example you may have taken a ‘higher’/’bigger’ place by trying to help, rescue or heal her.
+Or you may have taken a ‘lower’/’smaller’ place by becoming ‘the victim’ and feeling small and overwhelmed.
 Or you may have lost your place by turning away from her completely.

-Finding your ‘true place’ as a daughter, not as a victim of your mother’s behaviour or as her helper or healer takes time and inner work, but can be liberating.
+Finding your true place and relative size as a daughter, not as a victim of your mother’s behaviour or as her helper or healer takes time and inner work, but can be liberating.
 Liberating for you but also, perhaps as importantly, for her.

-For when we can release our mothers from our secret expectations and judgements, she and we can relax, grow stronger and find relative place and respectful distance.
+For when we can release our mothers from our secret expectations and judgements, she and we can relax, grow stronger and find our relative place and size.

 A new constellation